bethsmith0623/SEI-CC_4/work/w04/d2/01-express-routers-controllers.md

 - Let's say we want to view a details page for a resource.

-- Just like we refer to the **index** route/action to list all of a resource, we will refer to the **show** route/action when displaying the details of a single resource.
+- Just like how we use an **index** route/action to list all of a resource, we will use a **show** route/action when displaying the details of a single resource.

 - Let's add the functionality to view a single To Do...

 ---
-### Adding Show a To-Do Functionality
+### Adding Show To-Do Functionality

 ---
 #### Adding Show a To-Do Functionality